COHCCC/stGCC/README.md

 Its the time to generate our own data and use it as the input for this unsupervised DCN model :>

-For the step-by-step tutorial with explanation, please refer to: [*Jupyter Notebook of the tutorial*](https://github.com/USCDTG/unsupervised-GCN/blob/main/tutorial/Adj_feature_preparation.ipynb)
+For the step-by-step tutorial with explanation, please refer to: [*Jupyter Notebook of the tutorial: data preparation*](https://github.com/USCDTG/unsupervised-GCN/blob/main/tutorial/Adj_feature_preparation.ipynb)

 *Note: Files needed to generate `FFD1.mat` are located in `FFD1` folder, make sure when running the notbook, the path to required files are correct.

+### 4: Execution and Visulization

 Once get the file `FFD1.mat` using the tutorial (make sure it is stored in `data` subdirectory), run the following command line in the terminal: